The difference a few years can make in the life of a

 the band you thought you knew very well, has turned

 peril.
-In the recent past you can tick the boxes here:
+You can tick the boxes here: selling out Dublin's

-You can hear the difference in HamsandwicH's most recent
+You can hear the difference in Hamsandwich's new single,

-single,

 Illuminate, which is as light as a feather.
 You can

 see the difference when they perform onstage - where

 there was once a band that seemed to revel in the occasional

 ramshackle live show now there is self-confidence, assurance

 and a sense of humour that is less slapstick and more

 garlanded second album, White Fox, and while it remains